-The Education and Care Services National Regulations requires approved providers to ensure their services have policies and procedures in place for children's sleep and rest.
-Our Sleep and Rest Policy will assist management and educators ensure that all children have appropriate opportunities to sleep, rest and relax in accordance with their individual needs.
+The Education and Care Services National Regulations requires approved providers and nominated supervisors to ensure their services have policies and procedures in place for children's sleep and rest having regard to the ages, developmental stages and individual needs of the children.
+Our Sleep and Rest Policy will assist management, educators and other staff to ensure that all children have appropriate opportunities to sleep, rest and relax in accordance with their individual needs whilst attending the service.

+Our Service will ensure that all children have appropriate opportunities to sleep, rest and relax in accordance with their individual needs.
 The risk of Sudden Infant Death Syndrome (SIDS) for infants will be minimised by following practices and guidelines set out by the national authority on safe sleeping practice for infants and children- Red Nose (formerly SIDS and Kids).
 Our policy sets out quality practice and is informed by recognised and evidence-based principles.
 Safe Sleep practices are informed by Red Nose and guidance from ACEQCA.